 Cancer affects us all.
-Survival in England is at a record high and patients’ experience of treatment and care has never been higher.
-But we won’t stop there.
-We want every person with cancer to have the very best diagnosis, treatment and care.
+Delivering the best outcomes for cancer patients is an absolute priority; we want every person with cancer to have the very best diagnosis, treatment and care.

 That’s why we’re delivering the NHS Long Term Plan, which sets out how we will continue to transform cancer care, so that from 2028: